astrapi69/avro-learn/.github/CODE_OF_CONDUCT.md

 *   Violence, threats of violence or violent language directed against another person.
 *   Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 *   Posting or displaying sexually explicit or violent material.
-*   Posting or threatening to post other people’s personally identifying information ("doxing").
+*   Posting or threatening to post other peopleÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â‚¬Å¾Ã‚Â¢s personally identifying information ("doxing").
 *   Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 *   Inappropriate photography or recording.
 *   Inappropriate physical contact.
-You should have someone’s consent before touching them.
+You should have someoneÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â‚¬Å¡Ã‚Â¬ÃƒÂ¢Ã¢â‚¬Å¾Ã‚Â¢s consent before touching them.
 *   Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.